Instruction & Curriculum

 Parents and guardians, if your child is with TEIS (TN Early Intervention Systems), please see below for more information.
 If your child is receiving services through TEIS, we will have a transition planning conference with the Pre-K Coordinator, your TEIS Service Coordinator, and your Early Interventionist to go over the process from TEIS and the school system.

-• Visit cmcss.net/Pre-K and start the enrollment process.
+• Start the enrollment process.
 Please choose “TEIS” referral.
 Once we have our TPC and receive information for the referral as well as information from your service coordinator, the Pre-K Coordinator will send this referral to the school for which you are zoned.

 Questions?